2021 Nurse Educator's Conference Committee

 Dr. Cotter is an Clinical Assistant Professor and the Undergraduate Program Director with the Baylor University Louise Herrington School of Nursing in Dallas, TX.
-She has been a nurse educator since 1999.
+She earned my MS in Nursing Education in 2000, and then a PhD in Nursing Education in 2015.
+She became an Associate Dean for Prelicensure Programming at Baylor University in 2019.
+Dr. Cotter enjoys traveling internationally for the practice of nursing and has had opportunity to teach overseas in Myanmar, Indonesia, Malaysia, India, Africa, and Vietnam in her career.
 Her clinical work experience includes Medical Surgical Nursing, Correctional Nursing, and Long Term Acute Care.

-Lola Fehr, MS, RN, CAE, PRP, FAAN
+Staff: Lola Fehr, MS, RN, CAE, PRP, FAAN

 Lola Fehr is a registered nurse who has worked in health care settings for more than fifty years.
 She is a Gallup-Certified Strengths Coach who is experienced in non-profit management.
 She has been responsible for financial and program outcomes, including leadership development for board members and executive staff.
 She currently serves as an organizational consultant and professional parliamentarian for several organizations.
 She also has years of experience in planning continuing education events for nurses.

-Monica Daniels-Mika, Executive Director
+Staff: Monica Daniels-Mika, Executive Director

 Monica has a Master of Science, and a Master of Regional Community Planning.
 She is the Executive Director for Centennial Area Health Education Center.
 She spent a career in local government and develop a passion for responsible fiscal management and policy development.
 Her interests include traveling.
 Her favorite place thus far is Estonia, and her favorite city is Boston.